Solution of the optimal assignment problem by diagonal scaling algorithms: Conclusion

 \section{Conclusion}

 We studied the connection between the optimal assignment problem and the entropy maximization problem, by means of a parametric deformation of the latter.
 We proved that, as the deformation parameter goes to infinity, the matrix maximizing the entropy converges to a matrix whose nonzero entries are those which belong to optimal assignments.
 This allowed us to develop an iterative method that we refer to as \textit{deformed-Sinkhorn iteration}.
 We proved that the iteration converges to the solution of optimal assignment problem, if the input matrix is positive and if it has only one optimal permutation.
 For positive matrices with more than one optimal permutation, the iteration converges to a matrix for which all the nonzero entries belong to at least one optimal permutation.

-We also proposed an algorithm which can be used as a preprocessing in the solution of large scale optimal assignment problems to reduce the size of the input problem in terms of memory requirements.
+We also proposed an algorithm which can be used as a preprocessing in the solution of large scale dense optimal assignment problems to reduce the size of the input problem in terms of memory requirements.
 Experimental results have been generated for two variants of the algorithm.
-The first variant, which is based on Sinkhorn iteration, shows a generally reasonable convergence for dense matrices, with a reduction of up to $99\%$ of the input problem.
-However the algorithm works slowly for sparse matrices.
-This version of the algorithm can be efficiently used as a parallel preprocessing to reduce the size of the input problem in very large dense optimal assignment problems.

-Another variant of the algorithm, implemented by using the Newton iteration, shows fast convergence for all dense matrices and sparse symmetric matrices.
-However the convergence speed for sparse nonsymmetric matrices is slow.
+The first variant, which is based on Sinkhorn iteration, shows a generally reasonable convergence for dense matrices, with a reduction of up to $99\%$ of the input size.
+This variant can be efficiently used as a parallel preprocessing step to reduce the size of the input problem in very large dense optimal assignment problems.
+Another variant of the algorithm, implemented by using Newton iteration, shows generally a faster convergence for the tested matrices.